 Who should get a screening?

-People who are 50 years or older with known cardiovascular disease or risk factors (history of high blood pressure, diabetes, smoking, high cholesterol).
+Individuals 50 years or older with known cardiovascular disease or risk factors (history of high blood pressure, diabetes, smoking, or high cholesterol) for cardiovascular disease.